Our Whole School Curriculum Intent

 - CURRICULUM INTENT – Easington C of E Primary School – MARCH 2021 (COVID)

 Our ‘Long Term Plans’ show each year group’s overview of topics and curriculum learning.
-These are currently under review over the coming year, (2019-2020) and we look forward to sharing them with you as each subject is considered and planned for.
-New medium term planning reflecting our Curriculum Intent, will also be available from from September 2020.
-Information about our first updated Curriculum areas, History and Geography, are now available.
-Long term planning for these areas will be available to view very soon:
+These are currently under review over the coming year, (2020-21) and we look forward to sharing them with you as each subject is considered and planned for.
+New medium term planning reflecting our Curriculum Intent, can be viewed on our Curriculum Plans page.

 - Mathematics Rationale – INTENT AND IMPLEMENTATION SEP 2019